Condylomata acuminata

 Application:

-Alternative scheme: >9 years: 3 doses within 12 months, but 2nd dose only after 1 month after the 1st dose and 3rd dose at the earliest 3 months after the 2nd dose.
-(See above recommendations!)
+Alternative regimen: >9 yrs: 3 doses within 12 months, but 2nd dose only after 1 mon after 1st dose and 3rd dose no earlier than 3 mon after 2nd dose. (cf. with above recommendations!)

-Proof: generally very well tolerated, very frequent: headache, erythema, pain and swelling at the injection site.
+SIDE effects: generally very well tolerated, very common: headache, erythema, pain and swelling at injection site!

-Cost absorption by health insurance companies varies from region to region.
+Cost coverage by health insurance companies varies from region to region.

 Costs: